carlosmaid/BeaconSecurity/README.md

 ##Config variables
 1. DelayBeforeTurningOn(0-3600) - The delay before turning on protection in seconds.
 This time the owner should not be in the zone of action Beacon Security.
 Default: 60
 2. DistanceBeforeTurningOn(0-10000) - The distance at which no owner to be found.
-Or the player can simply leave the game.
-Default: 400
+Or the player can simply leave the game.If value set to 0, search infinity space for owner, in other words checks owners online.Default: 400
 3. OnlyForStations(on/off) - Turn on/off limitation of the Beacon Security only for stations.
 Default: off
 4. OnlyWithZeroSpeed(on/off) -  If this option is enabled, a Beacon Security works only on grid with zero speed.
 Default: on
 5. BuildingNotAllowed(on/off) - Turn on/off the ability to build on grid with the Beacon Security.
 Default: on